-In Spring 2019/2020, Špela is co-convening SO337 Racism and Xenophobia alongside Dr Hannah Jones.
+In Spring 2019/2020 Špela is co-convening SO337 Racism and Xenophobia with Dr Hannah Jones.

 Drnovšek Zorko, Š. 2020.
 “Cultures of risk: On generative uncertainty and intergenerational memory in post-Yugoslav migrant narratives.”
 The Sociological Review, online first, https://doi.org/10.1177/0038026120928881.

 Drnovšek Zorko, Š. 2019.
 “Articulations of race and genealogies of encounter among former Yugoslav migrants in Britain.”
 Ethnic and Racial Studies 42: 9, 1574-1591, https://doi.org/10.1080/01419870.2018.1493210.